A guide to researchers

 Karbi Anglong (Assam) in winter (Photography by Avijit Das)

-For more information please write me to: amlan@amlan.co.in or amlan@nbu.ac.in.
+For more information, please write to me at: amlan@amlan.co.in or amlan@nbu.ac.in.